 Tis the season to overdecorate with sparkly holiday lights.
-Luckily, the Northern Virginia and Washington DC region offers dazzling professional holiday light displays, plus several neighborhood extravaganzas to maximize your holiday spirit.
+Luckily, the Northern Virginia and Washington DC region offer dazzling professional holiday light displays, plus several neighborhood extravaganzas to maximize your holiday spirit.
 The Griswolds got nothing on us!

-Professional and Neighborhood Holiday Lights in Northern Virginia
+Professional Holiday Lights in and near Northern Virginia